 Can I replace CenturyLink modem with my own?

-It’s crucial to ensure that the modem you choose is not from a cable internet provider, as those types are not compatible with CenturyLink.
+It’s crucial to ensure the modem/router you choose is not from a cable internet provider, as those are not compatible with CenturyLink.

 Do I need professional installation or can I self-install CenturyLink?